LYAKAKOY/LyaKakoy/README.md

 * 🌍  I'm based in Moscow
 * 🖥️  See my portfolio at [My projects](http://https://github.com/LYAKAKOY?tab=repositories)
 * ✉️  You can contact me at [LYAKAKOYXY@yandex.ru](mailto:LYAKAKOYXY@yandex.ru)
-* 🧠  I'm learning AI with Python
+* 🧠  I'm learning AI with Python and programming language Golang
 * 🤝  I'm open to collaborating on any interesting and difficult projects

 ### My Skills: